capactio/capact/docs/runner.md

 Next, you need to create at least one Implementation.
 To do so, you need to create an OCI image with a binary inside.
 The binary should read mounted data and execute a given functionality.
 For example, for Helm Runner it will be `helm install`, `helm delete`, etc.

-The custom runner Implementation manifest should be described using one of the built-in runners so Engine knows how to mount rendered input data and how to run the OCI image.
+The custom runner Implementation manifest should be described using one of the built-in runners, so Engine knows how to mount rendered input data and how to run the OCI image.
 For Argo Workflow built-in Runner, the Helm Runner manifest could look like this:

 ```yaml
 ocfVersion: 0.0.1